uwcartlab/webmapping/Chapter01/readme.md

 ### III.
 Learning and Using GitHub

 There are a number of excellent [GitHub Guides](https://guides.github.com/) beyond the introductory guide required above.
-We recommend that you reference these as build experience with GitHub.
-We will use most or all of the covered skills for your final project.
+We recommend that you reference these as you build experience with GitHub.
+We will use most or all of the covered skills in the following lessons.

 From this point, though, the key to becoming comfortable with GitHub is to use it often.
-This means that _every time you make a working change to your website files, you should commit your changes to your local repository and sync it with the repository on GitHub._ While you are working on your lab projects, your TA will expect to see your GitHub repository for the project updated frequently.
-This is an easy way for your TA—and you—to track your progress.
-It also starts to build a public track record of your work that future employers may look at.
+This means that _every time you make a working change to your website files, you should commit your changes to your local repository and sync it with the repository on GitHub._ Working on these lessons with GitHub starts to build a public track record of your work that future employers may look at.
 Thus, **commit frequently and wisely**!

 ## Activity 1

 1. Create a website directory called _unit-1_ with an organized directory structure and boilerplate _index.html_, _style.css_, and _main.js_ files.
 2. Create a Git repository in your website directory and sync it to your GitHub account.
-3. Submit a zip file (.zip) containing your website directory to Canvas.
+3. Submit a zip file (.zip) containing your website directory to Canvas (Geography 575 course only).
 In the submission comments, paste a link to your GitHub account page.

 ## Activity 2